This post was most recently updated on October 7th, 2018

 However, the high literacy rate also proved to be a double-edged sword for the Filipinos once the Spanish arrived.
 Eager to evangelize and subjugate our ancestors, the missionaries exploited the baybayin for their own ends, learning and using it to translate their various works.
 Consequently, the pre-colonial Filipinos became more easily susceptible to foreign influence.

-Contrary to foreign accounts, our ancestors were not just some backwards, jungle-living savages.
+Contrary to foreign accounts, our ancestors were not just some backward, jungle-living savages.
 In reality, pre-colonial Philippines already possessed a very advanced civilization way before the coming of the Spanish.

 Our ancestors possessed a complex working society and a culture replete with works of arts and literature.
 When the colonizers came, everything contradictory to their own system had to go.
 Sculptures, texts, religious ceremonies, and virtually anything else deemed obscene, evil or a threat to their rule were eliminated.